 We have countless studies, as well as my own experience, that allow us to draw that conclusion.

-How does stress affect your liver?
+How stress affects your liver

 The direct effects that stress has on the liver are explained in the studies mentioned above, but they are too technical.
 However, stress can also have an indirect effect on your liver’s health.